Alpine skiing-Johnson fastest, Vonn third in interrupted final training

-CORTINA D'AMPEZZO, Italy, Feb 7 : World champion Breezy Johnson led a weather-interrupted final training for the women's Olympic downhill on Saturday but injured U.S. teammate and comeback queen Lindsey Vonn was again the talk of the slopes with the third fastest time.
+CORTINA D'AMPEZZO, Italy, Feb 7 : World champion Breezy Johnson led a weather-hit final training for the women's Olympic downhill on Saturday but injured U.S. teammate and comeback queen Lindsey Vonn was again the talk of the Alpine ski slopes with the third fastest time.

 Johnson set the pace with a time of one minute 37.91 seconds with Germany's Kira Weidle-Winkelmann 0.21 slower and Vonn 0.37 off the pace.